The Right to Disconnect: Impacts on Employees and Business Culture

 6. Promote a Healthy Work Culture

-• Lead by Example: Managers should model the behavior they expect from their team by adhering to work hours and avoiding after-hours communication unless absolutely necessary.
+Lead by Example: Managers should model the behaviour they expect from their team by adhering to work hours and avoiding after-hours communication unless necessary.

 7. Implement After-Hours Policies